FOUNDER OF GJ CONSULTING

 We live mindfully.
 We limit our consumption (i.e. don’t consume very much).
 We limit our trash, how often we launder our soft goods, we don’t have a full fridge.
 We have more recycling than we do trash.
 We purchase thoughtfully from brands that create with intention and thoughtfulness.
 We vote with our values, not our political party.
 We speak about what we care about and always try to educate ourselves, rather than settling into our ideals.
 We have chosen not to have children.
 We don’t try to be aware of all of our actions - but we don’t beat ourselves up for not doing everything we can to be as sustainable as possible, because we know we are human.

-10. What is your number ONE advice to an emerging designer?
+What is your number ONE advice for an emerging designer?

 Do not create more in this world without thinking and questioning why you want to make stuff, why your stuff has real value and purpose for those it will serve and don’t dive in blindly with your ego leading the way.